Photo of girl holding dog by the tail prompts investigation at GVSU

 ALLENDALE, Mich. – A photo going viral on social media of a Grand Valley State University student holding a dog by its tail has prompted an investigation by GVSU police and the Ottawa County Sheriff’s Office.

 The photo started making the rounds on Facebook Tuesday night.
-The photo identifies the girl as Gillian Nemeth and the photo apparently was taken by Austin Schmidt.
-The original photo has been taken down and Nemeth’s page appears to have been cleared.
+The original photo has been taken down from Snapchat.

 Grand Valley says that the incident happened off-campus.